topmonks/hlidac-shopu/README.md

 Firefox supports Dark and Light themes for action icons and we are optimising action icons for these.
 Chrome doesn't support action icons theming via `manifest.json` so we use `background.js` script to add support for themes programmatically.
-We are removing `background.js` script and it's entry in manifest in build step with other unnecessary files.
+We are removing `background.js` script, and it's entry in manifest, in build step with other unnecessary files.

 ### Firefox extension